ocurity/dracon/README.md

 # Getting Started

-The [Getting started with KinD](tut-kind) tutorial explains how to get started with Dracon.
+The [Getting started with KinD][tut-kind] tutorial explains how to get started with Dracon.

 More tutorials: